cakephp/docs/en/views.rst

 but you might also need to serve AMF data to a Flash object, reply to a remote application via SOAP, or output a CSV file for a user.

-CakePHP view files are written in plain PHP and have a default extension of .ctp (CakePHP Template).
+By default CakePHP view files are written in plain PHP and have a default extension of .ctp (CakePHP Template).
 These files contain all the presentational logic needed to get the data it received from the controller in a format that is ready for the audience you’re serving to.
+If you'd prefer to using a templating language like Twig, or Smarty, a subclass of View will bridge your templating language and CakePHP

-View files are stored in /app/View/, in a folder named after the controller that uses the files, and named after the action it corresponds to.
-For example, the view file for the Products controller's "view()" action, would normally be found in /app/View/Products/view.ctp.
+View files are stored in ``/app/View/``, in a folder named after the controller that uses the files, and named after the action it corresponds to.
+For example, the view file for the Products controller's "view()" action, would normally be found in ``/app/View/Products/view.ctp``.

 The view layer in CakePHP can be made up of a number of different parts.
 Each part has different uses, and will be covered in this